Quick CV Dropoff

 Competency-based (or behavioural) interviews are based on the premise that past behaviour is the best predictor of future behaviour.
 Interviewers seek to obtain information about a candidate’s past behaviour in certain situations and structure interviews using questions that relate directly to the essential criteria and competencies required for the post.

 Competency-based interview questions are often used for selection, but are not always labelled as such.

-A good recruitment and selection interview should assess candidates against each essential criteria or competency,
+A good recruitment and selection interview should assess candidates against each essential criteria or competency, asking questions about:

 Most interviews will focus on six key areas.
 These will mostly be competencies, but may also include other knowledge-based essential criteria, such as leadership, teamwork, conflict, motivation, creativity, and technical skills related to the job specification.
 They will be focused on those competencies which are most important for the particular job.
-You may also be required to meet other essential criteria, for example an in-depth knowledge of a particular area or previous experience of working in a similar role.
+You may also be required to meet other essential criteria, for example, an in-depth knowledge of a particular area or previous experience of working in a similar role.

-Competency-based interview questions are common and more formal than just talking about your career history so may be different to the style you may be used to.
+Competency-based interview questions are common and more formal than just talking about your career history, so they may be different from the style you may be used to.
 They will tend to focus on past situations and your behaviour in those situations.
 They are also often based on the requirements outlined in the person specification for that role.
 The interviewer may use phrases such as ‘give me an example’ or ‘tell me about a time’, but they may also ask ‘when’ and ‘how’ questions.